Charles Eugène de Croÿ: Biography

+Career

 Croÿ joined the Danish army during the Scanian War and was first a volunteer officer but was relatively quickly made a colonel for his bravery.
 He participated in the 1676 battle of Lund and the siege of Malmö in June 1677, when he was seriously wounded.

 In November of that same year, he had recovered from his injuries and was nominated governor of the city of Landskrona which was the main Danish stronghold during the entire war.
 Unfortunately, he became quite unpopular because of his grand, continental manners and was replaced by Hans Wilhelm von Meerheim less than a month later.

 Later on, he fought with success in the Imperial Army of the Habsburg monarchy against the Ottoman Turks and participated in both the liberation of Vienna in 1683 and the attack on Belgrade in 1690.
 On October 18, 1692, he laid the foundation stone of the Petrovaradin Fortress and was promoted to Imperial Field Marshal for his services.
 In 1693, he failed to reconquer Belgrade from the Ottomans.

 In 1697, he started serving the Russian tsar, Peter the Great, and commanded his forces in Livonia (Livonia at this time formed part of Sweden and the Polish Commonwealth).
 He led the Russian forces in the Battle of Narva on 20 November 1700 when he surrendered and was taken prisoner by the Swedes.

+Death

 He died in Reval (Tallinn) as a prisoner of war in 1702.
 On demand of his creditors, his body, which rested at St. Nicholas Church, was not buried for more than 190 years, and, when mummified, was exhibited as a curiosity.